-The Audit and Risk Committee is chaired by David Brew and its remit includes risk management, financial controls, financial reporting, compliance with statute and Scottish Minsters directions, and corporate governance.
+The Audit and Risk Committee was chaired by David Brew until the end of his term as Board Member and thereafter he served as Chair for an additional meeting until a new Chair was appointed, Patrick Brown.
+The Committee's remit includes risk management, financial controls, financial reporting, compliance with statute and Scottish Minsters directions, and corporate governance.
 The Committee is also responsible for overseeing the work of internal audit and receiving reports from the appointed external auditors.